 “I don’t have to figure that out right now.”

 p.s.
 I find my own coping methods morphing.
-Of late, along with walking & writing (well, & reading, singing, drinking beer, hanging with friends, blurbing on Netflix), I find I have to turn off the “news” (on radio; I don’t own a TV) more & more often (especially when I can tell it’s got an agenda, & I ain’t buying what they’re selling) – turn off email & social media – & just listen to the sounds of silence.
+Of late, along with walking & writing (well, & reading, singing, drinking beer, hanging with friends, blurbing on Netflix), I find I have to turn off the “news” (on radio; I don’t own a TV) more & more often (especially when I can tell it’s got an agenda, & I ain’t buying what they’re selling; I no longer trust mainstream media as far as I can throw them) – turn off email & social media – & just listen to the sounds of silence.
 Or the birds chirping outside my window.
 Or maybe Chopin!
 This 2-hour compilation of exquisite music has a way of calming me right down.
 Alan Watts on YouTube is still also always a boon for my frazzled mind.
 This one … or any of them, really.
 Long or short.
 They’re all balm for a troubled mind (in my little world, at any rate).

 p.p.s.
 I’m also keeping my supply of Rescue Remedy updated!
 Gonna get in the habit of carrying some around in my knapsack.
 No real idea how effective it is.
 But I think it will reassure me just to have it handy!